CivicActions/guidebook/employee-benefits/canada-benefits-policy.md

 Exempt employees who voluntarily work on holidays will not receive additional compensation.
 Absent unique circumstances related to the needs of the business, you do NOT need to log entries when the office is closed for a holiday.
 All non-exempt employees must obtain approval from their manager prior to performing work on a holiday, and must record all hours worked, regardless of whether such prior approval was obtained.

-## Notice, Scheduling, and Approval of Time Off
+## Notice, scheduling, and approval of time off

 You do not need to justify time off for traditional vacation or personal time, but it does need to be arranged in advance so the work will be covered.
 An exception to this rule is for unforeseeable events or emergencies.